DjangoGirls/tutorial/en/python_introduction/README.md

 ## Lists

 Beside strings and integers, Python has all sorts of different types of objects.
 Now we're going to introduce one called __list__.
-Lists are exactly what you think they are: they are objects which are lists of other objects :)
+Lists are exactly what you think they are: objects which are lists of other objects :)

 Go ahead and create a list: